WebForFunThailand/noobtoberfest/README.md

 ### 🤖 ‍Contribution Guide for Submitting Game
 1. Fork this repo to your account.
-2. Create new folder for your game, named `your-game-name`.
+2. Create a new folder for your game, name `your-game-name`.
-3. Create `index.html` file in your folder and coding your game there.
+3. Create `index.html` file in your folder and code your game there.
-4. Create file `info.json` in your folder and put this json code into it.
+4. Create file `info.json` in your folder and put this JSON into it.
 	```json
 	{
 		"name": "Your game name",